libialany/TALK-AWS_EKS_ECS/README.md

 In this workshop, we will:

-1. Set up `dnsmasq` for DNS management.
+1. Set up `cloudflare` for DNS management.
 2. Configure `nginx` as a reverse proxy.
-3. Deploy your application using Docker Compose.
+3. Deploy your wiki server using docker.

 ## Getting Started